ibm-cloud-architecture/refarch-cloudnative-wfd-devops-containers/README.md

       * Specify a __unique identifier__ which will be used to make the What's For Dinner microservices and their routing __unique within Bluemix public__ *(by default: toolchain's creation timestamp)*.
 3. Click the Create button to complete the toolchain creation.
 4. After creating the toolchain, make sure to deploy the What's For Dinner microservices in the following order:
- 1. The Eureka server, by running the wfd-eureka-ic-ad delivery pipeline.
+ 1. The Eureka server, by running the Eureka IC delivery pipeline.
- 2. The Config server, by running the wfd-config-ic-ad delivery pipeline.
+ 2. The Config server, by running the Config Server IC delivery pipeline.
  3. All other microservices, by executing their delivery pipelines.

 ### Details